What is dental bonding?

 Is dental bonding right for me?

 Dental bonding isn’t for everyone.
 If your smile is crooked as the result of an over- or underbite, this treatment won’t serve to correct it.
-Instead, speak with your dentist to determine if more in-depth work is needed, like adjusting your bite or any complex chips or gaps in your teeth.
+Instead, speak with your dentist to determine if more in-depth work is needed, like adjusting your bite or any complex chips or gaps between your teeth.
 Bonding is primarily for those who seek a cosmetic solution for teeth that are otherwise healthy.

 What can you expect during your visit?